TVforME/Repeater-receiver/README.md

 ## Screen shots of receiver running on a Linux i5 Gen 9 Laptop using 2 x USB DVB-T adapters.

+Take note the inset video is a GStreamer pipeline receiving the RTP TS from the selected adapter and is not part of the code base.
+VLC can do the same using rtp://239.255.0.1:5004 or what ever your multicast address you assign.

 <img src="/docs/images/Livescreenshot-adapter-osd-gst.jpg" width="65%">

 <img src="/docs/images/Screenshot_2024-08-05_System_Monitor.png" width="45%">